 Coronavirus outbreak: Why lifting lockdown in India is a bad idea

-New Delhi, Apr 11: The Chinese government was the first to alert the World Health Organisation (WHO) after several cases of the coronavirus disease (COVID-19) came to light in December 2019.

-As the deadly virus began to spread across the world, India witnessed its first case on January 30, 2020.
+New Delhi, Apr 11: As the deadly virus began to spread across the world, India witnessed its first case on January 30, 2020.
 With this, it can be seen that the coronavirus is driven by human-to-human transmission, forcing the government authorities to call for social distancing as an effective way to curb the spread of COVID-19.

 Govt gears up for post lockdown scenario, hints at possible relaxations